Azure/azure-api-management-devops-resource-kit/src/APIM_ARMTemplate/README.md

 #### Extractor Arguments

 You have two choices when specifying your settings:
-1. By using a json file with key-values where the keys matches the table below (see examples below).
-You can either
+1. By using a json file with key-values where the keys matches the table below.
+Use the `extractorConfig` argument:
-    * use the "extractorparameters.json" to specify your settings
-    * or pass an argument --extractorConfig which points to a file of your choice
+`extract --extractorConfig c:/temp/extractSettings.json`.
+[See more examples.](#extractorParameterFileExamples)
 2. Pass the arguments on the command line.
 For instance `extract --sourceApimName my-feature-apim --destinationApimName company-stable-apim --resourceGroup my-feature-rg --fileFolder c:\temp\apim-extract --apiName MyFeatureV1Api`.

 | Property              | Required              | Value                                             |